Before the US Intervention in Syria

 Since Syria has a border with Israel, the US took it as its duty to also protect Israel.
 Iran and Hezbollah were prevented by the US from establishing a permanent presence in Syria because it could have threatened Israel.
 When Obama was in office he reiterated that the US had “both a moral obligation and a national security interest in, ending the slaughter in Syria, and in ensuring that we’ve got a stable Syria that is representative of all the Syrian people, and is not creating chaos for its neighbors.”5

 The US also had conflicting signals when the topic of Assad remaining in power was brought up.
-In December 2018, US President Donald Trump announced through a tweet that the US troops deployed in Syria to fight the Jihadist ISIS fighters, would be withdrawn as the IS had been “defeated”.
+In December 2018, US President Donald Trump announced through a tweet that the US troops deployed in Syria to fight the Jihadist ISIS fighters would be withdrawn as the IS had been “defeated”.
 In the following year, Abu Bakr Al-Baghdadi died during a US military operation in Syria.

 The first effort for the peacemaking process was initiated by United Nations Security Council in June 2012 under the Geneva Communique of 2012.
-Under this, a six-points plan was proposed with the intention to end the violence and persuade the parties towards a political settlement.
-The communique offered to establish a transitional governing body that would have the right to exercise the executive powers.
+Under this, a six-points plan was proposed with the intention to end the violence and persuade the parties toward a political settlement.
+The communique offered to establish a transitional governing body that would have the right to exercise executive powers.

 The five permanent members of the UN Security Council along with Iran and Turkey, but only the US, Russia, Turkey, and Iran were in favor of the Geneva talks.6 The second peace talk was Geneva II Conference on Syria held in January 2014.
 Prior to this, the UN, the US, and Russian diplomats struggled to persuade the parties to attend this meeting.

 In January 2017, Russia sponsored the Astana Peace Talks between the Syrian government and the opposition.
 Iran and Turkey actively participated in these talks.
-The primary motive for the Astana negotiations was to create a zone that would be de-conflicted.8 In January 2016, another attempt for Geneva talks took place.
+The primary motive for the Astana negotiations was to create a zone that would be de-conflicted.8 In January 2016, another attempt at Geneva talks took place.
 The purpose of this talk was to discuss the Security Council-endorsed road map for peacemaking which would ultimately lead to a ceasefire ending with the electoral process.9

 Security Situation in Syria